MbonuGerald/MbonuGerald/README.md

 ### Hi there

 ## This is  Mbonu Uchechukwu Gerald

-## I am a Data Analyst/Business Intelligence Analyst
+## I am a Data Analyst/Business Intelligence Analyst<br/> I studied Computer Science and Mathematics

 Call me "Data lord" as I love to clean,tranform,model, and analyze data for business insights.
 I’m currently learning, working on several Projects to challenge myself and growimg my Data Analytics and Science Skills.
 - 💞️ I’m looking to collaborate with companies, organizations or even individuals to solve their business problems by leveraging data.
-- With my love for building solutions to help businesses, I began an adventure into the Power Platform.
-I work with PowerApps, Power Automate, and Power Virtual Agents to automate business processes.
+- With my love for building solutions to help businesses, I began an adventure into the Power Platform.<br/> I work with PowerApps, Power Automate, and Power Virtual Agents to automate business processes.
 - I am open for Data Analyst Role as I am currently searching for a Data Analyst role.
 - 📫 How to reach me: www.linkedin.com/in/mbonu-gerald-5ba170284
 - 😄 Pronouns: He